10 MIN READ

 Helping Virtual Teams to Cope With Loss

 Let's return to the scenario at the beginning of this article.
-Janet's task now is to adjust "regular" responses to a remote environment, where team members may feel isolated from their colleagues and from the organization.
+Janet's task now is to apply the four strategies we've outlined above to a remote-working environment, where team members may feel isolated from their colleagues and from the organization as a whole.
 Here are four approaches that she can use:

 In a world where email and instant messaging are the norm, simply picking up the phone to have a conversation can make a real difference.
-You'll reassure remote colleagues that, while you can't be there to physically support them, you are still "emotionally present."
+Reassure remote colleagues that, while you can't be there to physically support them, you are still "emotionally present."

-A whole-team conference call or video-chat can be effective, too.
-You'll help colleagues to understand that they aren't isolated and provide them with a forum where they can share their feelings.
+A whole-team conference call or video chat can be effective, too.
+This can help colleagues to understand that they aren't isolated, and provide them with a forum where they can share their feelings.
 That should encourage a sense of community and mutual support.

 2. Using the Virtual Peer Network

-Your team members may use social media channels to discuss what is going on and how they're feeling because of the difficulty of getting together in person.
+Your team members may use social media to discuss what is going on and how they're feeling.

 You have little control over this – much as you cannot control what team members say to each other in the bar after work.
-So, while accepting that this is likely to happen, you should remind team members (sensitively) about any protocols you have around the use of social media and the risks of making negative comments about the organization.
+So, while accepting that this is likely, you should remind team members (sensitively) about any protocols you have around the use of social media and the risks of making negative comments about the organization.